najro/PreviewTool/README.md

 ![Preview of tool](/Preview/Sample/ToolSample.jpg "Preview of tool")

+**Preview Tool for figures** is a POC windows form to illustrate how to render Highcharts files locally within a windows form.

 Files added under the **files** folder will be visible in left side of tool as selectable items.
 Files with same name (without the file extension) will be merged as one entry in list.
 When an item is selected, a preview of the file will be shown in the right side window.